mz0/dewin/Readme.md

   `git clone -c core.symlinks=true ...` is also an option for initial repo cloning
 * Git Bash ``ln [-s]` doesn't make a [sym]link, it just makes a copy of file
 * Windows way of making symlink is (in CMD.EXE only) `mklink Dst Src` (see [mklink](https://ss64.com/nt/mklink.html))
-  Note: `MKLINK` is a CMD.EXE built-in, not and executable
+  Note: `MKLINK` is a CMD.EXE built-in, not an executable
 * in PowerShell use `New-Item -Path <to> -ItemType SymbolicLink -Value <from>` to the same effect